 What Is Acid Reflux?

-Signs of Acid Reflux in Dogs
+Symptoms of Acid Reflux in Dogs

+A common sign of acid reflux in dogs is the vomiting of bile or regurgitation of undigested food shortly after being consumed.
+Bile is a yellow substance that is present in an empty stomach.
+It usually passes through the stomach and into the intestines.
+But, if a dog has acid reflux, bile may come up the esophagus and out of the dog's mouth.
 Regurgitation of food can occur for other reasons, but some dogs with acid reflux will experience a reversal of the flow of stomach contents shortly after eating due to increased pressure on the muscle separating the stomach and esophagus.
 This causes the food to be spit back up or regurgitated.
-If this regurgitation continues to occur and a dog doesn't get the calories and nutrients from the food it is eating weight loss will occur.
+If regurgitation occurs repeatedly, and a dog doesn't get the needed calories and nutrients from its food, it may lose weight.

 Causes of Acid Reflux